 mounting of the filesystem, and the mountpoint directory

-option is empty before the
+created by the -g option is empty before the

 filesystem is mounted.
 Indeed I just checked and the

-system call does not trigger mounting, but
+stat64 system call does not trigger mounting, but

-or getxattr
+getdents or getxattr trigger the

 mounting.
 Which is incorrect, because mounting should be